juandiazx/ConsciousCart/README.md

 # ConsciousCart
 Making online shopping more sustainable and humane

-Working in Online Shopping Webs such as: https://www.amazon.com/ and https://www.walmart.com/
+Working with online products in: https://www.amazon.com/